TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 the 2nd plane?
 Each Unicode plane has 2^17 chars in it so that the next plane is going to be code points 2^17 - 2^34 or, in hexadecimal, 0x10000 - 0x1ffff.
 The 3rd plane is code points 131072 - 196607 in decimal or 0x20000 - 0x2ffff.
 See the tendency?
 The first character of the hexadecimal code point corresponds to the plane that the code point comes from ( except for 1st plane code points ).
+Thus, nothing means 1st plane, 1 means 2nd plane and so on.
+For example, 0x**1**1f4a means code point comes from the 2nd plane and so on.
 Awesome!

 ## TODO

-- verify and write that reserved chars are used for fonts
+- write everything between `---`
+- don't forget the part about string encoder
+- what is endianness
 - verify that we can use surrogates in utf-8 / utf-16 HTML document
 - read the 2 remaining articles
-- what are private code points used in Unicode
-- what is endianness
 - numbers stuff
     - add 0.3333... in addition to 0.3(3)
     - add that most significant means leftmost